U.S. Army Public Health Center

 Injuries occur in both recreational and professional athletes alike.
 The growing popularity of skiing and snowboarding are now a focus of scientific study as emergency rooms see increases in the number and severity of injuries.
 A recent study of fall-related injuries in the active-duty Army showed snowboarding and skiing were the leading sports causing such injuries.
 Many of these injuries occurred during military-unit organized events.
 Military personnel need to be aware of the injury types, factors that increase the risk of injury and ways to reduce chances of injury.

-A particular concern is that at least 15 to 20 percent of winter sports injuries involve head trauma, including concussions and mild to severe traumatic brain injuries.
+At least 15-20% of winter sports injuries involve head trauma, including concussions and mild to severe traumatic brain injuries (TBIs).
 Injuries to the head and spine are the ones most commonly associated with fatalities, and two-thirds of the head injuries are estimated to be mild TBIs.

 Cold weather injuries such as frostbite and hypothermia are also reported — especially in conjunction with snowmobiling injuries when accidents can occur in unpatrolled or unmonitored areas.
 Other conditions considered less severe, but which can still limit further activity and require extended rest, include muscle strains and soreness, dehydration, snow blindness and sunburn.